Get alerts of updates about «Organised leisure activities»

 - The risk of infection is lower outdoors.

 - The risk of infection may be increased in rooms with poor ventilation.
-Use and maintenance of ventilation systems should follow normal routines and be maintained at the usual level.
+The use and maintenance of ventilation systems should follow normal routines and be maintained at the usual level.
 Where there is no mechanical ventilation, air the room through the windows before and possibly during the exercise / activity, for example 30 consecutive minutes before taking a break with ventilation indoors.

 - Participants should be encouraged not to show up before the planned start-up time and to leave the venue at the end of the activity to avoid gatherings in too large groups.